microsoft/AirSim/README.md

 without making changes as well as without having to learn internal protocols details.

 These APIs are also available as a part of a separate independent cross-platform library so you can deploy them on an offboard computer on your vehicle.
 This way you can write and test your code in simulator and later execute it on the real drones.
 Transfer learning and related research is one of our focus areas.
+See [custom drones](docs/custom_drone.md).

 [More details](docs/apis.md)